SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `bridlewaysteps`.
 Used for steps with a designation of "public bridleway" or similar.
 It's legal but not always practical to ride a horse or a bicycle here.
 * `intbridlewaywide`.
 Like `bridlewaywide`, but with `intermediate` or `bad` `trail_visibility`.
 * `intbridlewaynarrow`.
 Like `bridlewaynarrow`, but with `intermediate` or `bad` `trail_visibility`.
+* `goodfootwaywide`.
+Used for service roads, tracks or paths >= 2m wide with a designation of "public footpath" or similar, with a "good" surface.
 * `footwaywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "public footpath" or similar.
+* `goodfootwaynarrow`.
+Used for service roads, tracks or paths < 2m wide with a designation of "public footpath" or similar, with a "good" surface.
 * `footwaynarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "public footpath" or similar.
 * `footwaysteps`.
 Used for steps with a designation of "public footpath" or similar.
 * `intfootwaywide`.
 Like `footwaywide`, but with `intermediate` or `bad` `trail_visibility`.